quentin-st/Freebox-OS-munin/README.md

    [freebox*]
    user root
    ```
-   > Tip: You can replace `root` by the authorization file owner
+   > Tip: You can replace `root` with the authorization file owner

    Restart munin node service
    ```bash